psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 The actor/director/writer/producer's information was collected from their respective pages.

 ![actor](/images/actor.png)

-Used Pythons's Beautiful Soup and Selenium for scraping.

 Apart from the readily available variables, I added a few computed ones.
 I calculated the average gross of previous movies of the people(Actors,director,producer,writer) involved in a specific movie.